-Students must complete a mandatory on-line technical tutorial before receiving access to courses.
+Students must complete a mandatory on-line learning tutorial before receiving access to courses.
 Late completion of the tutorial will result in a delay in starting course work.
-Some courses also include required or optional oncampus course workshops conducted by the course instructor.
-The technical tutorial introduces students to the course delivery software while the course workshops focus on course content, grading policies, and other requirements.
+Some courses also include required or optional on-campus course workshops conducted by the course instructor.
+The tutorial introduces students to on-line learning while the course workshops focus on course content, grading policies, and other requirements.